 How Blending Improves Yahoo

-The Yahoo change will probably give the most improvement to its searchers for those queries where Yahoo has only a few matches in its own database.
+The new change will be most noticeable -- and an improvement to searchers -- for those queries where Yahoo has only a few matches in its own database.
 In these cases, the artificial divide has caused a poor search experience.

 For example, a search in "old" Yahoo for "gluten free pancake recipes" brought up exactly one single, solitary listing from Yahoo's own human-powered database.
 That listing is easily lost among all the navigation and other clutter on the Yahoo results page: